 This incredibly cool incense burner defies the laws of gravity with its cool suspension mechanics.

-This clay dish from Portugal instantly transforms from catchall to incense tray and offers two openings for thick or thin incense sticks.
+This clay dish instantly transforms from catchall to incense tray and offers two different styles, for use with either incense sticks or cones.

 Perhaps the Rolls-Royce of incense burners, this Apparatus-designed holder can hold up to three simultaneous incense sticks or a tealight—whichever you prefer.

-Proof that a cool incense burner doesn't have to be expensive—this Urban Outfitters brass triangle is only $6.
+Proof that a cool incense burner doesn't have to be expensive—this Urban Outfitters incense bowl is only $8.

 Small sculpture or cool incense burner?
-This piece from MAAPS is a must-have for incense lovers.
+This piece from Ollanani is a must-have for incense lovers.

-Another incredibly chic incense burner once again proves how chic burning incense can be.
-This one holds anything from coils to cones.
+Another incredibly sleek incense burner once again proves how chic burning incense can be.

-Pottery lovers will appreciate this incense holder, which was handcrafted in clay in Joshua Tree, California.
+Rustic pottery lovers will appreciate this incense cone burner, which was handcrafted from red clay.

 Don't let your incense holder go to waste.
 This Kyoto-based incense is the cream of the crop.